 Like any prescribed medications there are pros and cons.
 Hormone therapy done properly can promote a better quality of life, and there are studies showing hormone therapy can improve heart health and reduce your risk to certain cancers.

-Our office also makes it mandatory our males patients get labs done every six months and female patients and females annually.
+Our office also makes it mandatory our males patients get labs done every six months and female patients annually.
 This allows Dr. Rucker to monitor the patient regularly and make sure the levels are within a comfortable range.

-Labs need to be done, and then you will need to come to our office and establish yourself as a new patient.
+Labs need to be performed, and then you will need to come to our office and establish yourself as a new patient.
 Once Dr. Rucker reviews your labs to substantiate there is a hormone deficiency, you are able to begin hormone therapy.

-For a New Patient and Follow-Up the Lab Review charge is $150.
+New Patient Lab Consultation is $300, Follow-Up Lab Review is $150.

-Tesosterone therapy for our males can be around $300 (10 week cycle, injections) to $695 (testosterone pellet, lasts around 3 months.
+Tesosterone therapy for our males can be around $300 (10 week cycle, injections) to $650 (testosterone pellet, lasts around 3 months.

-Hormone therapy for our females is around $240 for hormone cream (3 month supply) or $395 for pellet therapy (lasts around 6 months).
+Hormone therapy for our females is around $240 for hormone cream (3 month supply) or $325 for pellet therapy (lasts around 6 months).

 Bino Rucker, M.D. recently sat down to do a video primer on testosterone therapy options for our males patients we offer.
 This is something that Dr. Rucker has a great deal of experience treating and diagnosing with our males patients who have low testosterone.

 Dr. Rucker has two modalities which are his favored options for low testosterone with our male patients: testosterone injections and testosterone pellets.